Accused West Kelowna murderer claimed wife cheated, wanted RCMP to investigate - BC Local News

 While handcuffed and being examined at the hospital, RCMP Const.
 Rick Goodwin was tasked with keeping custody of Danjou and had a brief interaction with him.

-An audio recording of that interaction between Danjou and Goodwin was played in court, but certain parts were unintelligible.
+An audio recording between Danjou and Goodwin was played in court, but certain parts were unintelligible.

 According to Goodwin’s testimony, during part of that conversation, Danjou alleged his wife was cheating on him.